 Corbell joined Jimmy Church for an episode of FADE TO BLACK... this one goes DEEP!!!
 Check it out... tune in.

-Corbell has launched the official pre-premier of his feature film, PATIENT SEVENTEEN, exclusively for the Extraordinary Beliefs audience.
-You can rent the picture for a limited time only.
-Enjoy!
+Corbell will be launching the official pre-premier of his feature film, PATIENT SEVENTEEN, exclusively for the Extraordinary Beliefs audience.
+Stay tuned, a lot to come!

 SYNOPSIS: Meet a surgeon who claims to remove highly advance implants, nanotechnology microchips imbedded by aliens, non-humans monitoring our earth.
 Discover the world of abductions, scalar wave transmissions, and a program to study or manipulate the human race.
 Armed with a patient, a scalpel, black lights and a stud finder; we seek to verify the authenticity of this alleged Off-World Implant Technology.

 DIRECTOR / PRODUCER / CINEMATOGRAPHER: Jeremy Kenyon Lockyer Corbell